Osteoarthritis: In Depth

 Massage therapy appears to have few risks when performed by a trained practitioner.
 However, arthritis-stressed joints are sensitive, so massage therapists who treat people with OA need to be familiar with the special needs of people with this condition.

-Tai chi and qi gong are traditional mind and body practices of Chinese origin.
-They combine certain postures and gentle, dance-like body movements with mental focus, breathing, and relaxation.
+Tai chi and qi gong combine certain postures and gentle, dance-like body movements with mental focus, breathing, and relaxation.

 Several studies have evaluated the effects of tai chi on knee OA.
 In general, they showed short-term improvements in pain, stiffness, and physical function.
 Some studies also showed other desirable changes, such as improved balance or reduced depression.
 In a 2016 study in which tai chi was compared with physical therapy for knee osteoarthritis and patients were encouraged to continue their exercises after the 12-week study period ended, patients in both the tai chi and physical therapy groups showed improvement in pain for a full year.
 Much less research has been done on qi gong, but the few studies that have been completed showed improvements in some OA symptoms.